dhaasler/madcuba-annulus-tool/README.md

 ## How to use

 Click and drag mouse to create the outer radius of the annulus.
-Click and drag while pressing 'alt' to create the inner radius.
+Click and drag while pressing <kbd>Alt</kbd> to create the inner radius.
-Click and drag while pressing 'ctrl' to move the annulus.
+Click and drag while pressing <kbd>Ctrl</kbd> to move the annulus.

 Double click or right-click the Tool icon to open the options menu where: